What is an intranet?

 7. Increases employee recognition and rewards

-8. Enhance collaboration, which makes your workforce more productive
+8. Enhances collaboration, which makes your workforce more productive

 9. Provides a personalized employee experience